 It is our belief that anyone who has been baptised in the name of the Father, Son, and Holy Spirit may receive Communion, regardless of age or denomination.
 However, if you have not been baptized or do not feel comfortable receiving, you are welcome to receive a blessing from the Priest instead.

 How long should I plan on being there?

-Currently, our service lasts between 50 minutes and 1 hour.
-On the first Sunday of the month you are welcome to joins us outdoors after the service as we gather for coffee and doughnuts.
+Currently, our service lasts between 1-1.25 hours long.
+On the first Sunday of the month you are welcome to join us after the service for our bring-and-share Community Feast in the Parish Hall.